Why Citation Quality is More Important than Quantity for Local Search

 What tips do you have for managing online reviews?
 Share and join in the conversation!

 Google’s Hawk Update Tackles Visibility Issues Affecting Local Businesses

 Google’s latest algorithm update is once again shaking up local search results – and this time it’s great news for local businesses!
-The new Google Hawk update directly affects local SEO and could mean better online visibility for local businesses.
+The new Google Hawk update directly affects local SEO.
 More specifically, it’s designed to level the playing field for businesses in close proximity to their competitors.